— Topics —

 This is the reason why people who are originally slim or medium-sized and have this kind of lifestyle are unlikely to change their body shape throughout their lives, even if they eat without worrying about calories.

-(2) Lightening your breakfast and lunch makes you more likely to gain weight
+(3) Lightening your breakfast and lunch makes you more likely to gain weight

-On the other hand, breakfast can be fattening (in the sense that it increases one's base weight) even if one eats it.
+On the other hand, breakfast can be fattening (in the sense that it increases one's set-point weight) even if one eats it.
 It is a so-called inverted triangle-type diet, in which breakfast and lunch are light (one might even skip lunch) and dinner makes up for the missing nutrients and calories.

 light breakfast and lunch